Frequently Asked Questions:

 Why LED Lighting Facts?

-Others in the supply chain—retailers, distributors, lighting designers and specifiers, utilities, and energy efficiency organizations—may also take the pledge to use products from participating manufacturers.
+Others in the supply chain—retailers, distributors, lighting designers and specifiers, and utilities—may also take the pledge to use products from participating manufacturers.

 Why should a manufacturer take the pledge?